giancarlovisconti/giancarlovisconti.github.io/index.md

 <img src="/img/bio3.jpg" alt="Giancarlo" style="float:left;width:322px;height:402px; margin-right:15px; margin-bottom:15px">

 I am an Assistant Professor of Government & Politics at the [University of Maryland, College Park](https://gvpt.umd.edu/).
-I received my Ph.D. from [Columbia University](https://polisci.columbia.edu/) in 2018.
-I grew up in the [south of Chile](https://www.gochile.cl/en/puerto-varas/) and completed my undergraduate degree at [Universidad Católica de Chile](http://www.cienciapolitica.uc.cl/).
+I received my Ph.D. in 2018 from [Columbia University](https://polisci.columbia.edu/).
+I grew up in the [south of Chile](https://www.gochile.cl/en/puerto-varas/) and completed my undergraduate studies at [Universidad Católica de Chile](http://www.cienciapolitica.uc.cl/).

-I study comparative political behavior and the political economy of developing countries, with a regional focus on Latin America.
-My research interests include crime, migration, and political attitudes.
-My work focuses on using and advancing methods for drawing causal inferences from experimental and observational data.
+My research focuses on comparative political behavior and the political economy of developing countries, particularly in Latin America.
+I am especially interested in topics related to crime, migration, and political attitudes.
+I also work on developing and applying methods for causal inference from both experimental and observational data.

-My research has been published, or is forthcoming, in the *Journal of Politics*, *British Journal of Political Science*, *Comparative Politics*, *Political Science Research and Methods*, *Public Opinion Quarterly*, *Political Behavior*, and *Electoral Studies*, among other outlets.
+My work has been published, or is forthcoming, in the *Journal of Politics*, *British Journal of Political Science*, *Comparative Politics*, *Political Science Research and Methods*, *Public Opinion Quarterly*, *Political Behavior*, and *Electoral Studies*, among other outlets.

-You can reach me (in English or Spanish) at: gvis[AT]umd[DOT]edu.
+You can reach me (in English or Spanish) at gvis[AT]umd[DOT]edu.

 [Google Scholar](https://scholar.google.com/citations?hl=en&user=IYungBYAAAAJ&scilu=&scisig=AMD79ooAAAAAXRGfIK8Deuk3aIMhnVdfebQr0KVNwo_d&gmla=AJsN-F7TdMS3DiqRXhrzPMRLgtkQRs52l9RrS3c5pMTevOpu91oHkeMBoql5ZbmIgGrhaHvIDuhdN-O9LgGQaMjZZtpEe5SppAPsEgrt3uXyHgM3-2nyOtE&sciund=11565639192183004832)